Get a Grip on Your Business Case as Early as Possible

 A Business Case is Not About ‘The Numbers’

-In some senses, the actual numbers themselves can be less important than the underlying detail, which becomes a strong ‘change management’ visioning tool to guide implementation and change projects, serving to remind managers and business users of the ‘why we are doing this’, that will become important when as is inevitable in pilot projects the objectives can be lost in day to day detail.
+In some senses, the actual numbers themselves can be less important than the underlying detail, which becomes a strong ‘change management’ visioning tool to guide implementation and change projects.
+This serves to remind managers and business users of the ‘why we are doing this’, which will become important when – as is inevitable in pilot projects – sight of the objectives can be lost in day to day detail.

 By doing this, you can break through the perceptions of ‘technology hype’ and ‘flavour of the month’ which can affect any project involving a relatively new technology.